Biomedical waste: Generation and accumulation

 ORs generate around one-third of waste in a hospital.
 This waste includes but is not limited to biohazards, plastic materials, pharmaceuticals, and linens.
 Moreover, ORs require large amounts of energy, causing a further negative environmental impact.
 This is why managing waste generated by ORs is crucial to minimizing overall biomedical waste production.
 To reduce waste and cost of disposal, recycling and properly labeling waste are imperative.
 Reusing and repurposing products like gowns and instruments also limit costs and waste.
 Moreover, streamlining surgical trays and packaging of instruments also promotes a reduction in waste production.
 Energy saving methods in areas like HVAC systems and anesthesia must also be implemented to promote a "greener" healthcare industry.

+The reason ORs generate such an abundance of waste is because of a lack of education of surgeons regarding every surgical procedures' contribution to the carbon footprint.
+When asked in a survey, in a global cohort consisting of 1,024 surgeons, only 63% indicated that they regarded sustainability as an issue they felt motivated to change.
+Moreover, only 7.7% of surgeons could estimate the carbon footprint of a surgery, and only 6.5% could estimate their surgical supplies' carbon footprint.
+This shows an evident knowledge gap surgeons have in regards to the negative environmental effects of surgery and the need to rectify this through education.